 • The joy of seeing your children learn about and appreciate wildlife and nature (recommended for age 7 and over)

 Day 1: Nairobi Spend 2 nights in Kenya’s capital.

 Day 3: Samburu Fly to Samburu which sits right at the heart of the country, and enjoy game drives through the open-plain landscapes.
 Keep an eye out for the ‘special five’ – a group of animals that are rarely seen away from this arid park.
-Stay 2 nights at Samburu Intrepids.
+Stay 2 nights in Samburu.

 Day 5: Maasai Mara Return south by light aircraft and explore Kenya’s poster-child park, the Maasai Mara, searching for the region’s big cats on game drives.
-Stay 3 nights at Mara Intrepids.
+Stay 3 nights in the Maasai Mara.

 Day 8: Nairobi Fly back to Nairobi.